PaddlePaddle/FlyCV/README.md

 Of course, you can also directly download the package we have released: [Released Packages](./)

 ## ChangeLog
+Check the change log to get the changes for each version: [ChangeLog]（./）

 ## Communication

 ## Contributing
-See the CONTRIBUTING.md to join us!
+See the [CONTRIBUTING.md](./CONTRIBUTING.md) to get start with the contribution.
+Thanks for everyone's contributions.

 <a href="https://github.com/paddlepaddle/flycv/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=paddlepaddle/flycv" />